apache/activemq-website/src/_5x_releases/activemq-5015015-release.md

 - /activemq-51515-release
 ---
 Apache ActiveMQ {{ page.version }} was released on {{ page.release_date }} and includes several resolved [issues]({{page.release-notes}}) and bug fixes.

+**NOTE**: This is the last planned 5.15.x release.
+Users should upgrade to the current 5.16.x stream for ongoing releases.